GorstakZadar/Gorstak/Guide to Star Trek Online.md

 Cptn career: Any, for pvp you want sci.

-Cptn skills: distance penalty should be maxed out, cooldown reduction, crits.
-Do not put points in pen's.
+Cptn skills: Everything is good, just some is more useful than others.
+Distance penalty should be maxed out, cooldown reduction, crits.

 Cptn spec: Temporal primary, strategist secondary.